szeitlin/szeitlin-blog/content/posts/engineering/postgres-with-docker.md

 of packages that are in your environment.

 If ipython is not in the environment, conda will pull it from elsewhere on your machine.
 So ipython will run, but the path will be wrong, and you’ll be confused.
+Exit out of ipython, run `conda list` again, and make sure you have what you need.
+If any packages are missing, you can activate the conda environment and then `conda install <packagename>` or `pip install <packagename>`.
+I generally use pip as a fallback for anything conda can't find.

 4. Finally, connect to the database.
 Note that the documentation for psycogp2 is not completely up to date, and there is more than one way to do this that may or may not work depending on your situation.